LewisLabUCSD/CellFie/README.md

  This framework is available as a web-based module in the list of tools of [GenePattern](www.genepattern.org).
 See [here](https://github.com/LewisLabUCSD/CellFie/wiki/Tutorial-:-GenePattern-module) information about the GenePattern module

- The [source code](https://github.com/LewisLabUCSD/CellFie/blob/master/src/CellFie.m) is running on Matlab and require the installation of the [Cobra Toolbox](https://github.com/opencobra/cobratoolbox).
+ The [source code](https://github.com/LewisLabUCSD/CellFie/blob/master/src/CellFie.m) is running on Matlab.
 See [here](https://github.com/LewisLabUCSD/CellFie/wiki/Running-CellFie-in-Matlab) information about how to run Cellfie using Matlab

 Detailed explanations of the methods and tools related to CellFie are available on the [wiki section](https://github.com/LewisLabUCSD/CellFie/wiki) of this repository